MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsPlatformServiceSettings.md

 ## DESCRIPTION
 Skype for Business Server 2015 Cumulative Update 6 introduces new features for Skype for Business on Mac users like support for E-911 calls, send files in peer-to-peer chats, block external access by policy and more.

-The 'Get-CsPlatformServiceSettings' cmdlet shows you which of these features are enabled.
+The `Get-CsPlatformServiceSettings` cmdlet shows you which of these features are enabled.

 ## EXAMPLES